svenkatesans/svenkatesans/README.md

-Experienced Software & Machine Learning Engineer with a strong background in Python, scalable API development, cloud technologies, and security.
+Experienced Software Engineer with a strong background in Python, scalable API development, cloud technologies, and security.
 Proven ability to build intelligent, high-performance backend systems in fast-paced Agile environments.
 Passionate about creating user-focused solutions that integrate clean engineering practices with cutting-edge AI/ML capabilities.
 Brings a blend of hands-on technical expertise and a product-driven mindset to deliver impactful software solutions.

 Professional Certifications: